NEW (from October 2016):

 Please note the general requirements for an MPhil in Asian and Middle Eastern Studies, as well as the details of the application process:

 MPhil in Japanese Studies - How to apply:

-If you are interested in our programme, please put together an informal research proposal and contact one of the potential supervisors by e-mail: Prof Mickey Adolphson (pre-modern history; from January 2016), Dr Barak Kushner (modern history), Dr Laura Moretti (pre-modern literature), Dr Nilsson-Wright (politics and international relations), Dr Matthew Shores (early modern and modern literature, performing arts and media) or Dr Brigitte Steger (society).
+If you are interested in our programme, please follow the instructions on the website.
+We also recommend putting together an informal research proposal and contacting one of the potential supervisors by e-mail before beginning the application process: Prof Mickey Adolphson (premodern and early modern history), Dr Barak Kushner (modern history), Dr Laura Moretti (pre-modern and early modern literature), Dr John Nilsson-Wright (politics and international relations), Dr Matthew Shores (modern literature, performing arts and media) or Dr Brigitte Steger (society).
 Dr Michael Shin, who teaches modern Korean history, is also available.

 Staff list: http://www.ames.cam.ac.uk/faculty/biographies

-6 February 2016 for funding offered via the Faculty of Asian and Middle Eastern Studies, namely ‘Japanese Studies Scholarships’ and ‘GB Sasakawa Scholarships’:
+For support via the Faculty of Asian and Middle Eastern Studies, please look into ‘Japanese Studies Scholarships’ and ‘GB Sasakawa Scholarships’: